premdhadkar/premdhadkar/README.md

 About Prem Dhadkar

 <a href="https://www.linkedin.com/in/prem-dhadkar-868642131">Prem Dhadkar</a> is currently a B.Tech student in Computer Science and Engineering at <a href="https://www.rgpv.ac.in/">RGPV</a> Bhopal.
 He started his carrier as a Computer Programmer from school days itself.
 Later he joined a bachelor's degree in an Enginerring college from Bhopal.
-  He is an interactive person, good listener.
+  He is an interactive person and a good listener.
 A person who love to sing adds a wow factor in his persona, he can handel questions well and is a solution seeker which creates healthy environment in his workspace.
   He is also an active coder on many platforms like codechef, hackerrank, hackerearth.

 Til Date he has learnt to use skills like C, C++, MySQL, MongoDB, Python, JavaScript, Node, Java.
 Also he has great clearity of most basic concepts in DBMS, OS, TOC.